PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-06 09:43:38
+Last updated: 2024-04-06 09:44:13
-Random Quote: Sometimes, even when you know something's a mistake, you gotta make it anyway. - Ted Mosby
+Random Quote: I’m not saying it’s not bad.
+It’s bad.
+But it could be worse. - Saul Goodman